PikachuPenial/Titanmod/PATCHNOTES.md

 - *While the gun was never hard to control, its DPS is still pretty low, this change should help it stand out.*

 **>QOL & BUG FIXES**
+- Garry's Mod Pause Menu/Console is now accessable while in the Titanmod Main Menu/EOR Menu

 - Added gamemode specific HUD elements to the HUD editor preview

 - Added Gravity font as a option in the HUD editor

+- Added subtle gradient to the background of the Main Menu

 - Increased the speed of hint text fly-by in the Main Menu